Apple Must Explain Why It Doesn't Want You To Fix Your Own iPhone, California Lawmaker Says - Slashdot

 john deere does not want to send a dear john to dealers that need to make bank on dealer only repairs.

-Everyone's forgetting DRM (Score:2)
+Everyone's forgetting DRM (Score:3)

 Everyone is aware of the planned obsolescence angle, but nobody seems to have noticed that particular irony of California (i.e. the state containing Hollywood) being the one asking for a right to repair.
 Lots of hardware makers are either in bed with content companies, or are one.
 As long as DRM is still legal, this results in an unavoidable conflict of interest.

 DRM is always what these companies are really talking about, whenever they use the word "security."
-They mean they want to keep the machine's mast
+They mean they want to keep the machine's master's interests secure against the great adversary: the machine's owner.

+DRM and right-to-repair are fundamentally incompatible.
+You can't implement DRM and also be owner-maintainable, because from an owner's point of view, DRM implementations are bugs (or malware, depending on how strict you want to be about the implementor's intent), and bugs need to be fixed.

+I think California will cave in on this, and their legislators will eventually realize that it's necessary that people have adversarial relationship with their computers.
+The only way this can be avoided, is if DRM ceases to be a thing.
+And the only way that's going to happen, is if it's outlawed.

 Here's my response guess (Score:1)